BCom Degree Structure and Graduate Attributes

 Both the BCom(Hons) and MCom are postgraduate qualifications and represent a higher level of achievement than a bachelor’s degree.
 In an increasingly competitive job marketplace these qualifications help you to distinguish yourself.

-Students considering a double major, double degree or a postgraduate qualification should seek advice from a School of Business and Economics Student Advisor.
+Students considering a double major, double degree or a postgraduate qualification should seek advice from a UC Business School Student Advisor

 Visit the BCom Minors webpage for the list of commerce minor subjects and required courses.